RichColours/netris/README.md

-# Netris / Net  Tetris
+# Netris

 My first game, a Tetris clone which will eventually go 2-player head-to-head mode over a network.

 Goals:
 * Portable, should run on anything
 * Runs cool - no fast loops
+* Networked Tetris for multiplayer

 Goals for server-side:
 * Low latency and zero GC techniques